BPresseisen/Word_Guess_Game/README.md

 # Word_Guess_Game aka Hip Hop Hangman

-This This is Hip Hop Hangman.
+This is Hip Hop Hangman.

 Words are selected at random from the full titles of my favorite songs.
 Guess a letter to begin but be mindful of how many guess attempts you have remaining!